I bonds are low-risk, inflation-linked savings bonds from the U.S. government. Here we’ll review why, when, where, and how to buy them.

 Both young investors and retirees get what is essentially an inflation-adjusted emergency fund that is highly liquid and virtually risk-free.
 Parents can use them as a college savings vehicle for kids.
 For investors who are seeking an asset for direct inflation protection, here’s an option.

-I bond rates today handily beat those of savings accounts, money market accounts, T bills, certificates of deposit (CDs), and even TIPS.
+I bond rates today handily beat those of savings accounts, money market accounts, T bills, certificates of deposit (CDs), TIPS, and even high yield corporate bonds.
 They are made even more attractive considering stock market valuations are at all-time highs as well, presenting a headwind for equities going forward.
 Granted, these things may change in the future.
 But right now I bonds sound like a no-brainer to me.

 If your financial advisor is truly looking out for your best interest (and worth their salt), they might mention I bonds to you.
 But most probably won’t, because they can’t buy them for you and they don’t make a commission on them.
 They’d rather take your $10,000/year and invest it in something on which they can make a commission.
 Bring up the topic – and all the aforementioned benefits – of I bonds and see how your advisor reacts, and then let me know in the comments.